Léonce Perret: Tributes

 The Museum of Modern Art in New York City organized a film exhibition showcasing Perret's work.
-The Gaumont Film Company exhibits recently restored films annually at the Museum of Modern Art.
+Gaumont exhibits recently restored films annually at the Museum of Modern Art.
 In 2003, a selected collection of Perret's best films were restored from nitrite negatives and showcased at this exhibition.
-The films were selected by Martine Offroy, who was the curator of Gaumont Film Company.
-The Gaumont Film Company and the Cinémathèque française contributed in the restoration of the films, in collaboration with the Centre National de la Cinématographie and the Ministry of Culture.
+The films were selected by Martine Offroy, who was the curator of Gaumont.
+Gaumont and the Cinémathèque française contributed in the restoration of the films, in collaboration with the Centre National de la Cinématographie and the Ministry of Culture.

 Filmography

 A definitive filmography for Perret would be virtually impossible given that he wrote, acted in, directed or produced more than 400 films.
 Of those more than 400 films, only roughly one third are still available today.
 The remaining copies are stored mostly at the Gaumont Film Library, the French Film Library, the National Cinematography Film Archives and in several other European film libraries such as the Nederlands Filmmuseum in Amsterdam.